 Bahamut’s Wings (Su)

 At 3rd level, the draconian can spend a dragon power to grant one of a number of bonuses to all allies within 15 feet (including himself).
 The allies must be able to see or hear the draconian to receive this bonus.
-As standard action, the draconian can grant a +2 dodge bonus to AC, a +2 morale bonus on all attack rolls, a damage reduction of 2/-, spell resistance equal to 10 + half his cleric level, or a +30 feet movement speed for 1 round.
+As a swift action, the draconian can grant a +2 dodge bonus to AC, a +2 morale bonus on all attack rolls, a damage reduction of 2/-, spell resistance equal to 10 + half his cleric level, or a +30 feet movement speed for 1 round.
 The draconian can grant a different bonus to each ally within range that can see and hear the draconian.
 These bonus’s increases by 1 for every three cleric levels after 3rd.
 At 10th level, the range of this dragon power increases by 15 feet.

 Bahamut’s Charge (Su)